===================

 clojure core.async go

-I’ve been using various Go examples / tutorials to take a deeper look into core.async.
-The CSP pattern is a very interesting and powerful, it’s good move for Clojure to “throw in” with Go and push this style of programming. core.sync works at s-expression level, where some other JVM solutions (Kilim, Pulsar) do the same on byte code level.
-The main benefit of doing these transforms on s-expression level is that they are applicable to ClojureScript, where CSP can be a very neat way out of callback hell.
-Read more...
+core.async works at the s-expression level, where some other JVM solutions (Kilim, Pulsar) do the same at the byte-code level.
+The main benefit of doing these transforms at the s-expression level is that they are applicable to ClojureScript, where CSP can be a very neat way out of callback hell.
+David has written about this.

 core.async and Blocking IO